-IMPACT TYPE POTENTIAL IMPACT MITIGATION MEASURES COST RESPONSIBI LITY leading to deterioration of quality.
-Deteriorated water quality will impact on fauna if consumed.
-Deteriorated water quality will impact on community health if consumed. physical means.
+IMPACT TYPE POTENTIAL IMPACT MITIGATION MEASURES COST RESPONSIBI LITY - physical means.
 A3-4: Topsoil shall be stockpiled separate from subsoil.
 Stockpiles shall not exceed 2 m height, shall be located away from drainage lines, shall be protected from rain and wind erosion, and Implementation role) KETRACO Civil Engineer & Environmental Safeguards Team (Supervisory and monitoring role) A4.
 Surface Water Quality Impacts Impacts on water quality (sediment run- off/contamination) leading to deterioration of quality.
-Deteriorated water quality will impact A4-1: Activities shall be conducted >100m away from water bodies, except where crossings are required.
-A4-2: All wastewater which may be contaminated with oily substances must be managed in accordance with an appropriate waste management plan and no hydrocarbon-contaminated water may be discharged to the environment; A4-3: Domestic wastewater shall be treated and disposed of in accordance with an approved waste management plan.
-Park vehicles preferably on paved platforms 1,000,000
+Deteriorated water quality will impact A4-2: All wastewater which may be contaminated with oily substances must be managed in accordance with an appropriate waste management plan and no hydrocarbon-contaminated water 1,000,000